ange-p916/custom3dengine/README.md

-Currently making a 3d engine with the help of AI (google gemini).
+Currently making a 3d engine.

 Its supposed to be a small light weight 3d engine made in c++.
 So far it just has basic rendering capabilities.